This is the forty-second in a series of reviews of the best dive resort locations around the world. In this post, the focus is the Canary Islands.

 El Cabrón, Gran Canaria: Marine Protected Area (MPA) with more than 10 dive sites, shore entry possible, rocky shelf at 9 meters (30 feet) and a platform at 23 meters (75 feet) with a sandy bottom, rich biodiversity, great macro life, angel sharks, stingrays, many fish varieties, all levels

 El Bajon del Rio, Fuerteventura: 18 meters (60 feet) maximum depth, volcanic mushroom-shaped formations, rich marine life, zebra and black bream, barracudas, jacks, angel sharks, ornate wrasses, triggerfish, glass-eyes, parrotfish, scorpionfish, stingrays, all levels

 El Bajon, El Hierro: 9 meters (29 feet) to the top of a pinnacle which heads down to great depths from there, big schools of tuna and jacks, parrotfish, trumpetfish, manta rays, turtles, strong current possible, advanced level

 La Restinga, El Hierro: site in the Marine Protected Area (MPA), active volcano there (last eruption 2011), turtles, tuna and dolphins are common, whale sharks possible, all levels

-La Carrera, Fuerteventura: 16 meters (52 feet), crevices, caves, gully in rocky formations with sandy sections, eagle rays, angel sharks, lobster, groupers, jacks and moray eels, all levels
+La Carrera, Fuerteventura: 16 meters (52 feet), crevices, caves, a gully in rocky formations with sandy sections, eagle rays, angel sharks, lobster, groupers, jacks, and moray eels, all levels

 Blue Hole (Agujero Azul), Lanzarote: 33 meters (108 feet), from 22-28 meters (72-91 feet) is a swim through into “the blue,” hole created by an unusual bubble in a lava formation, bubbles also emerge from the sandy bottom, experienced level